narm2005/PythonProjects/projects/BatteryAlert/README.md

-## BatertAlert :loudspeaker:
+## BatteryAlert :loudspeaker:

-BatertAlert is for all the lazy people (like me :bowtie: ) who often miss desktop notifications.
-BatertAlert will say it clear and loud whenever your battery status goes below a default critical level or the level decided by you!
+BatteryAlert is for all the lazy people (like me :bowtie: ) who often miss desktop notifications.
+BatteryAlert will say it clear and loud whenever your battery status goes below a default critical level or the level decided by you!